kalliope-project/kalliope/Docs/brain.md

 Items that begin with a ```-``` are considered as list items.
 Items have the format of ```key: value``` where value can be a simple string or a sequence of other items.

 At the top level we have a "name" tag.
 This is the **unique identifier** of the synapse.
-It must be unique to each synapse and should not contain any accent.
+It must be an unique word with the only accepted values : alphanumerics and dash. ([a - zA - Z0 - 9\-])
 ```
-- name: "Say hello"
+- name: "Say-hello"
 ```

 Then we have the neurons declaration.
 Neurons are modules that will be executed when the input action is triggered.
 You can define as many neurons as you want to the same input action (for example: say somethning, then do something etc...).
 This declaration contains a list (because it starts with a "-") of neurons